kushalbakshi/element-event/README.md

 ***Session***.
 In one case, Sessions are first segmented into trials, and then segmented into events.
 This might be appropriate, for example, in a paradigm with repeated conditions and response behaviors associated with different conditions.
 In the next, Sessions are directly upstream from both Trials and Events.
-This might be appropropriate for a paradigm that recorded events within naturalistic free behavior.
+This might be appropriate for a paradigm that recorded events within naturalistic free behavior.
 We  provide an
 [example workflow](https://github.com/datajoint/workflow-trial/) with a [pipeline script](https://github.com/datajoint/workflow-trial/blob/main/workflow_trial/pipeline.py)
 that models combining this Element with the corresponding